Control–feedback–abort loop

-Too often systems fail, sometimes leading to significant loss of life, fortunes and confidence in the provider of a product or service.
-It was determined that a simple and useful tool was needed to help in the analysis of interactions of groups and systems to determine possible unexpected consequences.
-The tool didn’t need to provide every possible outcome of the interactions but needed to provide a means for analysts and product/service development stakeholders to evaluate the potential risks associated with implementing new functionality in a system.
-They needed a brainstorming tool to help ascertain if a concept was viable from a business perspective.
-The control–feedback–abort loop and the analysis diagram is one such tool that has helped organizations analyze their system workflows and workflow exceptions.
+Systems are necessary to all processes and it has to be anticipated that they will sometimes fail.
+A possibly failure that has not been expected and a method if handling it in a failsafe manner is a risk.
+The control–feedback–abort loop is one method of handling failures.

 The concept of the Control–Feedback–Abort (CFA) loop is based upon another concept called the ‘Control – Feedback Loop.
-The Control – Feedback Loop has been around for many years and was the key concept in the development of many electronic designs such as Phase-Lock Loops.
-The core of the CFA loop concept was based on a major need that corporate executives and staff can anticipate the operation of systems, processes, products and services they use and create before they are developed.
+The Control – Feedback Loop has been around for many years and was the key concept in the development of many electronic designs.

 History of CFA loop concept

 The concept of the CFA loop was developed by T. James LeDoux, ‘Jim’, a Senior Consultant and software QA / test expert and owner of Alpha Group 3 LLC, a test management consulting company.
 In 1986, Mr. LeDoux, with assistance from Mr. Warren Yates, a former engineer from General Dynamics, Inc., found that using a Control and Feedback concept for analyzing group and system dynamics was not providing them with the full picture when systems were going out of control.
 In 1996, Jim LeDoux and Dr. Larry W. Smith, Ph.D., president of Remote Testing Services, Inc., discussed the issue at length and came to the conclusion that some other form of control must be present when a system goes out of control, even if the control is unintended.